 - 6 medium bananas , NOT frozen or previously frozen bananas

-- 6 tablespoons coconut sugar , DO NOT reduce this amount
+- 6 tablespoons brown sugar or coconut sugar , DO NOT reduce this amount

-- Peel and break up the bananas into chunks and add them to the bowl of a food processor or blender.
+- Discard the peel, then break up the bananas into chunks and add them to the bowl of a food processor or blender.

-- Add the peanut butter, coconut sugar and salt and blend until completely smooth.
-You might need to scrape the bowl down half way through.
+- Add the peanut butter, sugar and salt and blend until completely smooth.
+You will need to scrape the bowl down half way through.

-- Pour the mixture into the lined pan.
-Gently straighten the baking parchment so there aren't any big creases around the edges and so that it wont get stuck in the top of the mixture.
-Place in the freezer, preferably overnight or until solid.
+- Pour the mixture into the pan, allowing the weight of it to push the parchment paper down.
+Gently straighten the paper around the edges so there aren't any big creases, then place in the freezer, preferably overnight or for several hours until solid.

-- Melt the chocolate and coconut oil together over a double broiler or in a bowl over a pan of simmering water.
+- Melt the chocolate and coconut oil together over a pan of simmering water or gently in a microwave.
 Then allow to cool completely to room temperature, stirring occasionally.
 It MUST be cool.
 (DO NOT be tempted to omit the coconut oil.
 Coating the ice cream bars does not work well without it.)